zxcwhale/android_hal_gpsbds/README.md

 # Android HAL driver for GPS and BDS
-This is an GNSS HAL driver project.
-Support for both GPS and BDS satellites system.
+This is an GNSS HAL driver project for both GPS and BDS satellites system.
 And use SUPL2.0 for AGPS.
+This driver is suitable for Android4.x 5.x and 6.x.
+For higher Android version, please use [this project](https://github.com/zxcwhale/android7_gnss_hal_driver).

 ## Basics
 1. This project is about to make a gps.xxxx.so lib, which loaded by android system at the booting time.